Student profile (MD)

 - Private and independent medical practice

-Admission profile STUDENTS
+Students Admission profile

 Authentic vocation and strong spirit of service, with an inclination toward biological sciences, chemistry, physics, mathematics, English, and computing.
 Love for others, sensitivity, good habits, stress tolerance, commitment to ongoing education, and adherence to ethical principles and human values.
 Must demonstrate an entrepreneurial spirit, creativity, leadership, and the ability to communicate clearly both verbally and in writing.
 Discipline, responsibility, honesty, assertiveness, and the ability to work both independently and in a team are also essential.